chaseofthejungle/js-odin-rock-paper-scissors/README.md

-# Rock, paper, scissors game.
-Tutorial completed for The Odin Project.
+# Odin Project Rock, Paper, Scissors Game App

 Program prompts for user input through click of a button.
 Computer input is randomized.
 Game lasts five rounds, with option to restart game.